Sprint Planner Helper – Session 16

 Sprint Planner Helper – Session 15

-I don’t think I ever been doing system development in a nicer place – I am right now in Hyppeln in the Gothenburg archipelago.
-The weather is most wonderful and we have actually been sitting out for coffee and even managed to do some barbecue…
+I don’t think I have ever been doing system development in a nicer place – I am right now in Hyppeln in the Gothenburg archipelago.
+The weather is wonderful, and we have actually been sitting out for coffee and even managed to do some barbecue…

 OK – I am pressing on with the Edit controller action for the Product.
-Ran into a bug of the ASP.NET MVC framework I think.
-The first one I see – pretty good for a RC…
+I ran into a bug in the ASP.NET MVC framework, which is the first one I have seen – pretty good for a Release Candidate…

-I think that I have missed some part of the TDD-ing with that I haven’t been good at “testing my boundaries” (a Code Smell from Clean Code by Robert C. Martin).
-When I read it I didn’t fully understand it but as I am beginning to understand the TDD-ways I realized that for most cases that is to write tests for...
+I think that I have missed some part of the TDD process by not being good at “testing my boundaries” (a Code Smell from Clean Code by Robert C. Martin).
+When I first read it, I didn’t fully understand it, but as I am beginning to grasp the TDD approach, I realized that for most cases this means writing tests for NULL...

 Read More